Kevin Costner: Baseball

 Several of Costner's films have included a baseball theme: Chasing Dreams, Bull Durham, Field of Dreams, For Love of the Game, and The Upside of Anger, in three of which his character is a pro baseball player and one a former pro baseball player.

 Costner has a home in Austin, Texas, and sometimes appears at Texas Longhorns baseball practices and games.
 He was a close friend of former Longhorns baseball coach Augie Garrido from Garrido's days coaching at Cal State Fullerton, Costner's alma mater.
 He cast Garrido to play the role of the Yankee manager in For Love of the Game.
-He tries to attend every College World Series game that CSUF Titans plays in Omaha, Nebraska.
-Costner walked-on for a try-out, but did not make the team early in his time at the university.
+He tries to attend every College World Series game that the CSUF Titans team plays in Omaha, Nebraska.
+Costner walked on for a tryout, but did not make the team early in his time at the university.

 Costner was a partial owner of the Zion, Illinois-based Lake County Fielders independent baseball team in the North American League.
 The Fielders name was an homage to Field of Dreams, with the logo showing a ballplayer standing amid a field of corn.
 On August 12, 2021, he led the New York Yankees and Chicago White Sox onto the field prior to the MLB at Field of Dreams game held in Dyersville, Iowa and gave a short speech.